-Although CSS was first introduced in the mid 1990s, it did not become a mainstream tool among web designers and masters until more recent years.
-This is unfortunate, because there are millions of poorly designed web sites cluttering the internet that could be easily improved with the help of CSS.
+Although CSS was first introduced in the mid-1990s, it did not become a mainstream tool for web designers and masters until more recent years.
+This is unfortunate because there are millions of poorly designed websites cluttering the internet that could be easily improved with the help of CSS.

 By taking the time to learn CSS, you will be able to create a web page that looks much more consistent across a variety of browsers.